 Easily accessible from London Victoria, the Leeds Castle assures the perfect day out in Kent.
 Constructed back in the 13th century and flanked on all sides by 500 acres of open green parklands, this is one of the best castles to see near London.
 It became a home to the Royals back in 1270 and was so for over 300 years.
-The Leeds Castle is the destination for various activities all around the year.
+Leeds Castle is the destination for various activities all around the year.
 You can get to see falconry displays, Segway tours, dog collar museum or enjoy the castle itself.
-This castle was once a home to Catherine of Argon, the first wife of Henry VIII.
+This castle was once home to Catherine of Argon, the first wife of Henry VIII.

 When you are visiting Leeds Castle, you must go into the maze.
 The experience would be incomplete unless you get lost in the maze and try to find a way out.
 Moreover, if you can finish the maze, you will be rewarded too.
 Furthermore, you can also spend time punting in the moat that surrounds the castle.

 Dover Castle is one of the most iconic castles in England.
 Just a couple of hour’s drive from London, this castle was the commanding gateway to the English empire for over nine centuries.
 Hence, it is also known as “The Key to England.”
 Located close to the sea, it has always been an outstanding defensive structure to the empire.
 It was built at the site of a lighthouse back in the 1180s when Henry II was ruling.
 For a while, it was also used to provide residence to those who came to visit England.
 However, later, Dover Castle proved itself to be one of the most effective castles in protecting England from foreign enemies.
 Even during the Second World War, the manor came to good use.
 The tunnels that were constructed in the Napoleonic era were used to evacuate British soldier from Dunkirk.

 4. Highclere Castle